Aron will be the main point of contact for all mentors and students over the course of the Academic Apprenticeship.

 By implementing simple strategies and techniques, Ellis would love to help as many students as possible win a place at university.
 He believes that this kind of support can make a huge difference to a student’s prospects and start to address the current education imbalance.

-The main thing that Emma enjoys about mentoring is seeing the students develop, both in terms of improving their written or academic work as well as building self-confidence.
-She finds it rewarding to witness what students achieve when provided with a platform to reach their full potential.
+This is Emma’s second year working on the Academic Apprenticeship.
+The main thing that she enjoys about mentoring is seeing students improve over time and she finds it rewarding to witness what students achieve when provided with a platform to reach their full potential.

-Emma is particularly passionate about student access to HE because she knows how useful it is for students to receive guidance and advice about applications.
-She understands that not all students are able to receive additional support from within their network but believes that this should not mean that individuals are not be able to put together a competitive application.
+Emma is particularly passionate about student access to HE because she knows how useful it is for students to receive guidance and advice about applications and believes that no student should be put at a disadvantage because they don’t have easy access to support.